HerzogElias/OwaspJuiceShop/Challenges/XSS_Song/Readme.md

 ## Goal of this Chalange:
 Goal of this Chalange is to find the Owasp XSS Song.

+## Type of Cyberattack
+This is a Cross-Side Scripting Security Vulnerability

+## Consequents of this Vulnerability
+As a result of this XSS vulnerability, arbitrary JavaScript code can be executed through the search bar.
+This XSS vulnerability allows attackers to inject arbitrary JavaScript code via the search bar.

 ## Descrition of Solution:
 1. Navigate to Serchnavigation: